autocrypt/protected-headers/draft-protected-headers.in.md

 The `Subject:` header is successfully obscured.

-Note that if this message had been generated without Protected Headers, then an attacker with access to it could have read Subject.
+Note that if this message had been generated without Protected Headers, then an attacker with access to it could have read the Subject.
 Such an attacker would know details about Alice and Bob's business that they wanted to keep confidential.

 The protected headers also protect the authenticity of subject line as well.